phocks/qurious/README.md

 ## License

-Copyright code 2015- all rights reserved.
+Copyright 2015- all rights reserved.